atomjump/loop-server-fast/README.md

 sudo ufw allow 3277/tcp
 ```
 Now run your staging installation interface in a browser.
 It should continue as normal,
-but your NodeJS server is handling all read requests.
+but your NodeJS server is handling most read requests.

 # Starting and stopping